vladimir-laz/eco2ai_prototype/README.md

 # SberEmisisonTracker

 ## Requirements
+You should have installed git on your computer or server.
 If you are running your code in Linux, you will need to get util-linux installed to woork correctly(usually, it is installed by default)

 ##  Installation